mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 So, how can you keep the equilibrium in your life, physically and mentally, in the practice of calligraphy?
 That is very important.

 For instance, in my life at the temple, the circumstances [with] my teachers and I. The teacher told me, “You are a monk.
 A monk has to have a good capability of calligraphy.”
 But I hadn’t practiced, so I was very scared.
 He always threatened me *[he laughs]*: “You have to do this, and that; A, B, C, D...” always.
-Well he [didn’t] always say that to me, but I had *nothing*, no idea of Buddhism as a monk or as a priest.
-So if I thought of the future, I was very scared.
+Well he [didn’t] always say that to me, but I had *nothing*, no idea of Buddhism as a monk or as a priest, so if I thought of the future, I was very scared.
 I wondered, “Can I do that?
 No – I can’t do it.”

 But, no way, I could not escape, so [I thought,] “Let’s do it.”
 So I started to practice calligraphy by myself.
 My teachers took a nap from twelve to one, because in the summer it was very hot and humid.
 At noon, everybody took a nap, in the country.
 So instead of taking a nap, I practiced, by myself.
 [I thought], “Continue; it’s good for me.”

 So, I did it.
 But I don’t know if my calligraphy is good or bad, right or wrong; I don’t know.
 People say, “Oh, your calligraphy is pretty much the same as your master.”
 I didn’t notice that!
-Every day, I looked at his calligraphy and wrote, but I didn’t notice anything.
-But people told me, “Oh, your calligraphy is exactly the same as your master.”
+Every day, I looked at his calligraphy and wrote, but I didn’t notice anything; but people told me, “Oh, your calligraphy is exactly the same as your master.”
 That’s wonderful, don’t you think so?

 Here is another good example.
 When I was at Eiheiji monastery, one of my friends was very enthusiastic, he was always present with Hashimoto Roshi, my second teacher.
 And [Hashimoto Roshi’s] gassho is a particular gassho.
 His face is very... not rigid, a very wonderful face.
 And his bow is his particular bow.
 [This friend] is completely the same as the teacher: [...] gassho, bow, exactly the same.
 But he didn’t try to imitate [the teacher’s] gassho and bow; all he had to do was just to be present with it.
 So finally, his gassho and also calligraphy are the exact same. *[He laughs.]* Is that helpful?